cvs-health/testilo/README.md

 The `call` module will retrieve the named classification, if any.
 The `script` module will create a script.
-The `call` module will save the script as a JSON file in the `scripts` subdirectory of the `SPECDIR` directory.
+The `call` module will save the script as a JSON file in the `scripts` subdirectory of the `SPECDIR` directory, using the `id` value as the base of the file name.

 #### Options